Uninett/Argus/docs/integrations/notifications/writing-notification-plugins.rst

 validate
    The function ``validate`` makes sure that a destination with the given settings can be updated or created.
-It uses the ``validate_settings`` method to validate the settings-field, and a form (CommonDestinationConfigForm) to validate the media and label-fields.
+It uses the ``validate_settings`` method to validate the settings-field, a form (CommonDestinationConfigForm) to validate the media and label-fields, and an optional DestinationConfig instance for the sake of the ``clean``-method.
 The validated form is returned if ok, otherwise a ``ValidationError`` should be raised.
 It is unlikely that you will ever need to override this method.

 validate_settings
-   This method validates the actual contents of the settings-field using the ``Form`` that is defined.
-The function ``has_duplicate`` can be used here to ensure that not two destinations with the same settings will be created.
+   This method validates the actual contents of the settings-field using the ``Form`` that is defined and an optional DestinationConfig instance for the sake of the ``clean``-method.
+The function ``has_duplicate`` can be used here to ensure that no two destinations with the same settings will be created.
 A ``ValidationError`` should be raised  if the given settings are invalid, and the validated and cleaned data should be returned if not.